esphome/esphome-docs/components/key_collector.rst

-The ``key_collector`` component collects key presses from components like :ref:`matrix_keypad`, :ref:`Wiegand keypad <wiegand>` or :ref:`LVGL Button Matrix widget <lvgl-wgt-bmx>`.
+The ``key_collector`` component collects key presses from components like :ref:`matrix_keypad`, :ref:`Wiegand keypad <wiegand>` or LVGL :ref:`Button Matrix <lvgl-wgt-bmx>`, :ref:`Keyboard <lvgl-wgt-kbd>` widgets.
 It allows you to process key sequences and treat them as one, for example to allow inputting of a PIN code or a passkey.
 The component outputs the result of the keypress sequence as a variable usable in automations.

 Component
 ---------